 Traditional wind turbine manufacturers are simply asking the wrong questions and going in the wrong direction.

-The main problem being addressed by V3 is that renewable energy is not likely to become the predominant source of power for modern civilizations unless it, a) is clearly economically competitive or superior to [without any form of subsidization] any other form of power generation, b) can be located in most types of geographies and climates, and c) can operate without causing significant disruption to the transmission and distribution systems.
+The industry-level problem being addressed by V3 is that renewable energy is not likely to become the predominant source of power for modern civilizations unless it, a) is clearly economically competitive or superior to any other form of power generation – without any form of subsidization, b) can be located in most types of geographies and climates, and c) can operate without causing significant disruption to the transmission and distribution systems.